Page Content

 It is very easy to make silly mistakes that may have far-reaching consequences.
 Before continuing to the next section or submitting the form, one should always check the information entered and verify its accuracy and authenticity.
 After all, one incorrect or erroneous entry can diminish or entirely wipe away any chances of receiving financial assistance.

-Completing and submitting the FAFSA Graduate School form is only the beginning.
+Completing and submitting the FAFSA graduate school form is only the beginning.
 There are a few more steps to take before a student receives the aid in their hands.

 1. Keep a Check